Note on the results:

 - Head of Government: Prime Minister Barnabas Sibusiso DLAMINI

-- Assembly: Swaziland has a bicameral Parliament (Libandla) consisting of the Senate with 30 seats and the House of Assembly with 69 seats.
+- Assembly: Eswatini has a bicameral Parliament (Libandla) consisting of the Senate with 30 seats and the House of Assembly with 69 seats.

 Description of electoral system: